South Africa: Jacob Zuma seeks appeal over prison return | DW | 21.12.2021

 The High Court in South Africa will hear a plea from the former president to appeal a decision setting aside his parole and ordering him back to jail.

-Former president Jacob Zuma's charitable foundation has described the decision to return him to jail as a "death sentence"
+The charitable foundation of the former president has described the decision to return him to jail as a 'death sentence'

 Former South African president Jacob Zuma will seek leave on Tuesday to appeal last week's court decision which set aside his medical parole.